Rocco Angelo M.B.A.

 Bio

-He received the Bachelor of Science Degree from both Fordham University and the School of Hotel Administration at Cornell University and the MBA from the University of Miami.
 He was a visiting faculty member at Cornell's School of Hotel Administration from 1968 to 1979.
-While on leave from FIU in the Fall of 1980, he taught at the International Institute of Glion in Switzerland.
+While on leave from FIU in the Fall of 1980, he taught at the International Institute of Glion in Switzerland and later served on the school’s advisory board.